ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 than myself and they seem to find React the perfect solution.
 They're way better frontenders than I am!

-React + Babel + some nice CSS libraries are probably the way to go if you're a pure frontender (or just love torture) but, for a mostly backend guy like me the simplicity and "sense" of Riot is irresistable.
+React + Babel + some nice CSS libraries are probably the way to go if you're a pure frontender (or just love torture) but, for a mostly backend guy like me the simplicity and "sense" of Riot is irresistible.
 Things mostly work how they should and I don't have to learn a billion new things to do something I could have done using jQuery in 5 seconds.